benjie-git/CardStock/README.md

 ### 2. Run it from source:
 1. install python3
+2. download or clone this repository
-2. Linux-only: apt install libasound2-dev lame libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
+3. Linux-only: apt install libasound2-dev libmp3lame-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
-3. Mac-only: brew install lame
+4. Mac-only: brew install lame
-4. pip3 install attrdict3
+5. pip3 install attrdict3  # installing this first is required for wxpython
-5. pip3 install wxpython PyInstaller requests  # note that wxpython can take a long time to build
+6. pip3 install -r requirements.txt  # note that wxpython can take a long time to build
-6. pip3 install --force git+https://github.com/cexen/py-simple-audio.git  # The official simpleaudio package is no longer maintained.
-This fork includes a fix for compatability with python 3.12+
-7. To include mp3 support: pip3 install streamp3

-   Note that this may require setting LDFLAGS and CPPFLAGS to allow finding the lame header and library files.

-    You may need to run this as something like

-   `CPPFLAGS=-I/opt/homebrew/include LDFLAGS=-L/opt/homebrew/lib pip3 install streamp3` or

-    `CPPFLAGS=-I/usr/local/include LDFLAGS=-L/usr/local/lib pip3 install streamp3`

-    depending on where the lame library was installed.

-7. download or clone this repository
-8. run python3 designer.py
+7. run python3 designer.py
-9. optionally run build.py to create your own standalone applications for the CardStock Designer application.
+8. optionally run build.py to create your own standalone applications for the CardStock Designer application.

 ### 3. Install using pip/pypi:
-1. Linux-only: apt install libasound2-dev lame libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
+1. Linux-only: apt install libasound2-dev libmp3lame-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
 2. Mac-only: brew install lame
-3. To include mp3 support: pip3 install streamp3
+3. To include mp3 support: pip3 install streamp3-313compat

-   Note that this may require setting LDFLAGS and CPPFLAGS to allow finding the lame header and library files.

-    You may need to run this as something like

-   `CPPFLAGS=-I/opt/homebrew/include LDFLAGS=-L/opt/homebrew/lib pip3 install streamp3` or

-    `CPPFLAGS=-I/usr/local/include LDFLAGS=-L/usr/local/lib pip3 install streamp3`

-    depending on where the lame library was installed.
+4. pip3 install attrdict3  # installing this first is required for wxpython

-4. pip3 install cardstock  # note that the dependency wxpython can take a very long time to build
+5. pip3 install cardstock  # note that the dependency wxpython can take a very long time to build
-5. run using the newly installed cardstock command
+6. run using the newly installed cardstock command

 ## Reference